rachitnigam/rachitnigam.com/content/about.md

 *Pronunciation*: Ruh-CHITH NI-gum.
 First name rhymes with "crutch-it".
 {% end %}
 is a visiting researcher in the [PLSE][plse] group at University of Washington and a PhD candidate studying computer science at Cornell University.
+His research is supported through the [Jane Street Fellowship][js-fellow].

 He is a part of the [CAPRA][] and [PL@Cornell][pl-cornell] research groups and is advised by [Adrian Sampson][adrian].
 His research ([Dahlia][], [Calyx][]) is focused on building high-level programming models for designing hardware accelerators.